sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

      -  Optional, required only if you want to create the cluster with tasknodes.By default zero, enter the required number of nodes

-*  Validate all the provided values
+* Click Next

-  * Click next -> if required (not mandatory) enter tag details for cloudformation tag
+* If required (not mandatory) enter tag details for cloudformation tag
+* Click next
-  * Click next -> one more time cross check for all the details provided to create a emr stack
+* Review all the details provided to create a emr stack
-  * Click on create
+* Click on Create change set

 * Come back to cloudformation